JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](fileColorsTooWide.png){width=592}

-Minimum table width is **350px**.
-If a table is too narrow after you have adjusted columns width, add space to the rightmost column.
+The minimum table width is **350px**.
+If a table is too narrow after you have adjusted column widths, add space to the rightmost column.

 Add space to the rightmost column if you need to align it with other tables in the same window.